inet-framework/inet-tutorials/configurator/doc/step12.md

 <p><pre class="snippet" src="../step12.xml"></pre></p>

 To have routes from every node to every other node, all nodes must be covered by an autoroute element.
 The XML configuration contains two autoroute elements.
-Routing tables of hosts in `area1` are configured according to the error rate metric, while all others according to hop count.
+Routing tables of hosts in area 1 are configured according to the error rate metric, while all others according to hop count.

-The global `addStaticRoutes, addDefaultRoutes and addSubnetRoutes` parameters can be specified per interface, with the \<interface\> element.
+The global `addStaticRoutes`, `addDefaultRoutes` and `addSubnetRoutes` parameters can be also specified per interface, with attributes of the `<interface>` element.
-These can be set with the **add-static-route**, **add-default-route** and **add-subnet-route** bool parameters.
+The attribute names are `add-static-route`, `add-default-route` and `add-subnet-route`, and they are all booleans with true as default value.
-They are true by default.
-The global and per-interface settings are in a logical AND relationship, thus both have to be true to take effect.
+The global and per-interface settings are in a logical AND relationship, so both have to be true to take effect.

 The default route assumes there is one gateway, and all nodes on the link can reach it directly.
-This is not the case for `area1`, because `area1host1` is out of range of the gateway host.
+This is not the case for area 1, because `area1host1` is out of range of the gateway host.
-The `add-default-route` parameter is set to false for the `area1` hosts.
+The `add-default-route` parameter is set to false for the area 1 hosts.

 ## Results